 First off, let me say this: if you are just beginning your decluttering journey.
 Save all the sentimental items for later.
 Focus on the tools, the utilitarian things around the house that bring no emotion to mind when you wonder “should I keep this or let it go?”

-The beginning of your journey is not the time to sort the really difficult items.
+The beginning of your journey is not the time to sort the challenging items.

 Set yourself up for success and declutter the meaningless junk first.

-Sentimental items are overwhelming and it’s easy to feel that these things will never get sorted, which is why I always always recommend you save them for last.
+Sentimental items are overwhelming, and it’s easy to feel that these things will never get sorted, which is why I always recommend you save them for last.
 Give yourself plenty of decluttering victories before having the hard things.

 But, if you are ready to work through the deeper levels of clutter, than roll up your sleeves, set a determined look on your face and let’s dig in.

 When you are decluttering sentimental items, you have to recognize that different feelings and emotions are going to come up.

 Sure, feelings can be uncomfortable, because we often spend our lives avoiding them and avoiding causing other people to feel things (“I have to keep that teapot Aunt Linda gave me, so I don’t hurt her feelings”).
 Addressing those feelings is one of the major benefits of embracing a simpler life.

 It’s not just the physical clutter that adds stress; it’s the heavy emotions behind the items and the postponed decisions that weight us down.
 When you take time to feel and acknowledge those feelings, you can work through the emotions and let the item and the weighty emotions go, bringing some calm and peace into your life.

 When we refuse to feel the emotions we have, we live impaired lives, missing out on various gifts that are available for all of us.
 Though it may be uncomfortable at times, paying attention to your feelings is a must if you want to declutter those sentimental items.